mjstealey/predictable-workflow-failures/README.md

-# workflow-generator
+# predictable-workflow-failures

-Generate [Pegasus WMS](https://pegasus.isi.edu/) workflows with predictable failure modes for ML training data.
-Part of the **pegasusai** project — the sibling [`workflow-monitor`](../workflow-monitor) consumes the generated workflows and their labeled metadata to train failure-detection models.
+Generate [Pegasus WMS](https://pegasus.isi.edu/) workflows with predictable, labeled failure modes.
+Each scenario produces a self-contained workflow that triggers a specific failure category — exit codes, data staging, resource limits, cascading dependencies, or transfer errors — for testing monitoring tools and training failure-detection models.

+Part of the **pegasusai** project.
+The sibling [`workflow-monitor`](https://github.com/pegasusai/workflow-monitor) consumes these workflows to validate its diagnostics across all failure categories and to verify parity between its live TUI, SSH client, and replay modes.

 Each scenario produces:

 - A self-contained Python workflow script using `Pegasus.api`
 - Shell executables that simulate specific failure behaviors
-- A `metadata.json` sidecar with ground-truth labels for supervised learning
+- A `metadata.json` sidecar with ground-truth labels
-- An optional Jupyter notebook (`.ipynb`) for interactive testing in JupyterLab
+- An optional Jupyter notebook (`.ipynb`) for interactive testing

 ## Prerequisites